 In the screen above, you can see an example of pattern-based parameterization.
 In this case, you are trying to parameterize the two digits after the value:

 The easiest way to is to add a wildcard:

 A wildcard can be any value of any length, including an empty string.
-For example, this wildcard would also match the following:

 Tip: Wildcard matching is very broad.
 If you are using wildcards, you should constrain them to a very small part of the overall path.
 Some running environment may place limits on the number of files with which you can match.

-Regular expression match
+Pattern - Regular expression